 Today, we add two more faded daguerreotypes to our Wild West gallery of small scale entrepreneurship under siege: Steve Sciacca of Pizzette, in East Williamsburg, and Paulina Loyo-Grigoris and JR Savage of Gordo’s Cantina, just west of the Bushwick/Ridegwood border.

-They diverged, at least initally, in their respective responses to Governor Cuomo’s restrictive edicts in early March: Gordo’s Cantina immediately pivoted to take-out/delivery mode, while Sciacca’s Pizzette is only just reopening for business.
+However, they did diverge, at least initially, in their respective responses to Governor Cuomo’s restrictive edicts in early March: Gordo’s Cantina immediately pivoted to take-out/delivery mode, while Sciacca’s Pizzette is only just reopening for business.

 Everything Sciacca would serve to sit down guests pre-pandemic he’s now making available to a largely homebound public.
-Pizza, of course, occupies the catbird seat, but notice as well the housemade pastas, the housemade burrata and mozzarella, and the gnocchi, made – you guessed it – in casa.
+Pizza, of course, occupies the catbird seat, but notice as well the house made pastas, the hous emade burrata and mozzarella, and the gnocchi, made – you guessed it – in casa.
 There is very little, in fact, that Sciacca and his crew won’t whip up themselves rather than resort to the store bought products he abhors.
-(As was explained in a previous profile, his obsessively DIY impulses emanate directly from his Sicilian grandmother, from whose flour-dusted apron strings he dangled while growing up on Long Island.)
+(As was explained in a previous profile, his obsessively DIY impulses emanate directly from his Sicilian grandmother, from whose flour-dusted apron strings he dangled as a child on Long Island.)

 Sciacca has also reopened Mominette, a Bushwick favorite of both brunch and oyster-philes.
 Unfortunately, the menu doesn’t currently feature said bivalve, once a cornerstone of the popular spot’s menu.
 For them, you’ll have to go begging back to Pizzette, where they’re sold for $16 (half dozen) or $30 (dozen).
 Slap down $50 and a dozen comes paired with a bottle of cold, dry Muscadet, seafood’s vinous soul mate.